Our Staff

 The Collegiate Ministry Advisory Team exists to support and inform CBFNC collegiate ministry and the campus ministers.
 They address issues facing this unique population, their families of origin and the congregations that hope to connect with them.

-Court Greene, Chair-elect – Canton First, Canton
+Court Greene, Chair − Canton First Baptist, Canton

-Christian Davis – First, Wilmington
+Christian Davis, Chair-elect − First Baptist, Wilmington

-John Vestal – Greystone, Raleigh
+John Vestal − Greystone Baptist, Raleigh

 Helping Churches Thrive